-Qualification outcomes/ Credits/ Conditions/ Ngā hu a Ngā whiwhinga Ngā tikanga 1.
+Qualification outcomes/ Ngā hua Credits/ Ngā whiwhinga Conditions/ Ngā tikanga 1.
 Apply knowledge of the health status of populations in New Zealand to describe the relationship between health inequities and the social determinants of health.
 10 2.
-Identify opportunities to promote and protect public health by applying knowledge of the influence of public health advocacy, policy and the scope of public health disciplines and functions.
+Identify opportunities to promote and protect public health through knowledge of advocacy, policy and public health disciplines and functions.
 10 3.
 Design, implement, and evaluate health promotion initiatives aimed at addressing health inequity by applying knowledge of the influence of Te Tiriti o Waitangi, international health agreements and New Zealand public health/health promotion frameworks and strategies on public health services.
 15 4.
-Engage with Māori, Pacific peoples, and/or people who are least advantaged in New Zealand, using culturally relevant 10 approaches and mana-enhancing practices to build and maintain partnerships aimed at improving their health and addressing inequities. ealand Qualifications Authority 5.
-Apply research findings and evaluation evidence to improve own public health or health promotion practice.
-5 6.
+Engage with Māori, Pacific peoples, and/or other underserved communities to build and maintain partnerships that improve health and reduce inequities.
+10

+5. Apply research findings and evaluation evidence to improve own public health or health promotion practice.
+5 Νέω Ζέσισης Qualifications Authority 6.
 Apply knowledge of the history of Māori as tangata whenua and client-whānau interconnectedness to own culturally competent practice, to improve Māori health and wellbeing outcomes.
 10